-Functions Decision Making Body

-Appeals Appeals Committee

-The determination of an appeal against any decision made by or on behalf of the authority where statute allows

-Environment

-Environmental Health Refuse Collection, Any function relating to contaminated land Part IIA Environmental Protection Act 1990

-The discharge of any function relating to the control of pollution or the management of air quality.
-Pollution Prevention & Control Act 1999; Part IV Environmental Protection Act 1995; Part I Environmental Protection Act 1990; Clean Air Act 1993

-The service of an abatement notice in respect of a statutory nuisance s.80(1) Environmental Protection Act 1990

-The passing of a resolution that Schedule 2 to the Noise and Statutory Nuisance Act 1993 should apply in the Authority's area.
-S.8 Noise and Statutory Nuisance Act 1993

-The inspection of the authority's area to detect any statutory nuisance s.79 Environmental Protection Act 1990

-The investigation of any complaint as to the existence of a statutory nuisance s.79 Environmental Protection Act 1990
+Functions Decision Making Body Environment Environmental Health Refuse Collection, Any function relating to contaminated land Part IIA Environmental Protection Act 1990 Licensing Committee Regulatory The discharge of any function relating to the control of pollution or the management of air quality.
+Pollution Prevention & Control Act 1999; Part IV Environmental Protection Act 1995; Part I Environmental Protection Act 1990; Clean Air Act 1993 Licensing Committee Regulatory The service of an abatement notice in respect of a statutory nuisance s.80(1) Environmental Protection Act 1990 Licensing Committee Regulatory The passing of a resolution that Schedule 2 to the Noise and Statutory Nuisance Act 1993 should apply in the Authority's area.
+S.8 Noise and Statutory Nuisance Act 1993 Licensing Committee Regulatory The inspection of the authority's area to detect any statutory nuisance s.79 Environmental Protection Act 1990 Licensing Committee Regulatory The investigation of any complaint as to the existence of a statutory nuisance s.79 Environmental Protection Act 1990 Licensing Committee Regulatory Planning Certificate of Lawfulness of existing use or development and Certificate of Lawfulness of proposed use or development Planning Committee Enforcement

-Planning

-Certificate of Lawfulness of existing use or development and Certificate of Lawfulness of proposed use or development Planning Committee

-Enforcement

-The obtaining of information as to interests in land.
-Town and Country Planning Act 1990 s.330